AninditaBasu/pi-projects/topics/security_camera.md

 </table>

-In this tutorial, I show you how to use a Raspberry Pi Zero WH computer and a Camera Module 3 to build a surveillance camera.
+In this tutorial, I show you how to use a Raspberry Pi Zero WH computer and a Camera Module 3 to build a surveillance system.
 Along the way, I explain how to set up a headless Raspberry Pi computer, and write a bash script on it.

 -  [Materials](#materials)
 -  [Steps](#steps)